hypervel/hypervel.org/docs/docs/filesystem.md

 }
 ```

 The first argument of the `extend` method is the name of the driver and the second is a closure that receives the `$app` and `$config` variables.
-The closure must return an instance of `LaravelHyperf\Filesystem\FilesystemAdapter`.
+The closure must return an instance of `Hypervel\Filesystem\FilesystemAdapter`.
 The `$config` variable contains the values defined in `config/filesystems.php` for the specified disk.
 The third argument determines if this driver supports object pooling, and it's set as `true` by default.

 ::: warning
 Most of the time you should set them poolable for keeping them safe in coroutines.